Efficiency of ANS Entropy Encoders: Analysis of the Tabled ANS

-Receiving the letter $\sigma - 1$ (which occurs in the sequence only once), the encoder transforms any current state to the state $\sigma - 1$ (it is the index of the letter $\sigma - 1$ in the array $\mathsf{range}$).
-In order to describe how states are transformed by other letters, let us split the state range $[0..2^r)$ into three segments called A, B, C: $[0..2^{r-2})$, $[2^{r-2}..2^{r-1})$, $[2^{r-1}..n)$, whose lengths are $2^{r-2}$, $2^{r-2}$, $2^{r-1}$, respectively.
-The segments are related as follows: receiving a letter from $[0..\sigma{-}1)$, the encoder translates the current state from the segment A (respectively, B, C) to a state from the segment~ii (respectively, iii,~i); see Figure~\ref{fig:transits} where this transition of states is illustrated by dashed lines connecting the corresponding segments.
+Receiving the symbol $\sigma - 1$ (which occurs in the sequence only once), the encoder transforms any current state to the state $\sigma - 1$ (it is the index of the symbol $\sigma - 1$ in the array $\mathsf{range}$).
+In order to describe how states are transformed by other symbols, let us split the state range $[0..2^r)$ into three segments called A, B, C: $[0..2^{r-2})$, $[2^{r-2}..2^{r-1})$, $[2^{r-1}..n)$, whose lengths are $2^{r-2}$, $2^{r-2}$, $2^{r-1}$, respectively.
+The segments are related as follows: receiving a symbol from $[0..\sigma{-}1)$, the encoder translates the current state from the segment A (respectively, B, C) to a state from the segment~ii (respectively, iii,~i); see Figure~\ref{fig:transits} where this transition of states is illustrated by dashed lines connecting the corresponding segments.

 Receiving $a_{i+1} = a \in [0..\sigma{-}1)$, the encoder replaces two leading bits of $w_i$ with $r + 1$ new bits if the current state is from the segment~C; otherwise, it replaces three leading bits of $w_i$.
 This behaviour is determined by first bits of $w_i$, which are equal to $11...$ only for states from the segment C; see Figure~\ref{fig:transits}.
-The execution of the encoder starts with the state $0$, which belongs to the segment~A. We are to arrange letters in the sequence $a_1, a_2, \ldots, a_{n-1}$ so that, for odd $i$, the state corresponding to $w_i$ belongs to the segment~C, and for even $i$, to the segment~A. The states in our arrangement will never belong to the segment~B.
+The execution of the encoder starts with the state $0$, which belongs to the segment~A. We are to arrange symbols in the sequence $a_1, a_2, \ldots, a_{n-1}$ so that, for odd $i$, the state corresponding to $w_i$ belongs to the segment~C, and for even $i$, to the segment~A. The states in our arrangement will never belong to the segment~B.